Karel Poborský: Euro 96

 Poborský played for his country at Euro 96, where he was one of the most valuable players of the tournament.
 After losing against Germany in the opening group match, a Poborský cross resulted in a goal for teammate Pavel Nedvěd in a 2–1 win against Italy.
 In the knockout stages of the tournament, Poborský scored his first international goal; he lobbed the ball over Portugal's advancing goalkeeper Vítor Baía, settling the game, which the Czech Republic won 1–0.
 The goal became a trademark shot for Poborský and that shooting style was soon attributed to him.
 In 2008, Poborský's 1996 lob was voted the best individual goal in the "Carlsberg goal of the day" poll on UEFA's official website.

-In Czechia's semi-final against France, Poborský was among players who scored penalties in the shootout after a goaless match, which the Czech Republic won.
+In Czechia's semi-final against France, Poborský was among players who scored penalties in the shootout after a goalless match, which the Czech Republic won.
 In the final, the German defender Matthias Sammer fouled Poborský, and Patrik Berger converted the resulting penalty.
 Germany won the match 2–1 with a golden goal, settling the game, and the Czech Republic finished the tournament as runners-up.
 Poborský was given the Man of the Match award.